 Woven in the Carpet Capital of the World

-Rugkari was founded in 1980 in Bhadohi, Uttar Pradesh — a city that produces over 40% of India's carpet exports and has been weaving for over 400 years.
-What began as a single family loom is today one of India's most trusted names in handcrafted luxury rugs.
+Founded in 1980 in Bhadohi, Uttar Pradesh — the city behind 40% of India's carpet exports.
+What began as one family loom is now among India's most trusted names in handcrafted luxury rugs.

 Handpicked Designs